karstenwinter/karstenwinter.github.io/README.md

 [Active annotations](active-annotations.md) can be used in Xtend for seamless metaprogramming.
 Check out that page for details and examples.

 [Illium](illium.md) is a console-based text adventure tool written in Scala and set in the [Mass Effect](https://en.wikipedia.org/wiki/Mass_Effect) universe.

-[MathEd](mathed.md) is a small tool written in Xtend using JavaFX that simplifies input of mathematical symbols.

 [Puzzle](flash-puzzle.md) is a simple puzzle game with drag and drop.